rednafi/rednafi.com/content/go/subtest_grouping.md

 addition and multiplication need different kinds of setup and teardown for some reason.

 I know I'm reaching, but bear with me.
-I'd rather make the point without dragging in mocks, a real database, or [testcontainers] and getting lost in details.
+I'd rather make the point without dragging in mocks, databases, or [testcontainers] and getting lost in details.
 But you can find similar setup in a real codebase everywhere where you might be talking to a database and your read and write path have separate [lifecycles].

 ## Keep it flat until you can’t